Itimoto/NodeJS-Light-Switch/README.md

 ---
 ![Arduino Setup; Pins hooked up to Resistors hooked up to Buttons](https://github.com/Itimoto/NodeJS-Light-Switch/blob/master/Misc.%20Files/PhysicalComponent.jpg)
 >*Arduino Setup.
-A bit hard to see, but it still works*
+A bit hard to see, but it still works.
+(Left - Gutted Remote) (Top - Masking-Taped Wires; not soldered on the off-chance that it might be used again someday)*

 ## What About Getting Physical?